brian-conor-sanford/December10ThreatHunt/README.md

 📚 APPENDIX D — KQL QUERIES

 Query 1 – Starting Point
-DeviceLogonEvents
+'''DeviceLogonEvents
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
-| where DeviceName contains "azuki"
+| where DeviceName contains "azuki"'''

 Query 2 – RemoteInteractive Login
-DeviceLogonEvents
+'''DeviceLogonEvents
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where AccountName contains "kenji.sato"
 | where LogonType == "RemoteInteractive"
 | project Timestamp, DeviceName, AccountName, LogonType, ActionType, RemoteIP, RemoteDeviceName
-| order by Timestamp asc
+| order by Timestamp asc'''

 Query 3 – MSTSC Lateral Movement
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "mstsc.exe"
 | project Timestamp, DeviceName, FileName, ProcessCommandLine
-| sort by Timestamp asc
+| sort by Timestamp asc'''

-Query 4 – Failed then Successful Attempts DeviceLogonEvents
+Query 4 – Failed then Successful Attempts
+'''DeviceLogonEvents
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where RemoteIP == "10.1.0.108"
 | project Timestamp, DeviceName, AccountName, ActionType, RemoteIP
-| sort by Timestamp asc
+| sort by Timestamp asc'''

 Query 5 – Share Enumeration
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "net"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 6 – UNC Path Enumeration
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "\\"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 7 – Privilege Enumeration
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "whoami"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 8 – IPConfig Enumeration
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "ipconfig"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 9 – Attrib Hidden Directory
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "attrib"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 10 – Certutil Download
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where AccountName == "fileadmin"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine contains "certutil"
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 11 – CSV File Creation
-DeviceFileEvents
+'''DeviceFileEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where FileName has_any (".csv")
 | project Timestamp, DeviceName, FileName, FolderPath, ActionType
-| sort by Timestamp desc
+| sort by Timestamp desc'''

 Query 12 – Recursive Copy
-DeviceFileEvents
+'''DeviceFileEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where InitiatingProcessCommandLine has_any ("robo", "xcopy", "copy")
 | project Timestamp, InitiatingProcessCommandLine, DeviceName, FileName, FolderPath, ActionType
 | sort by Timestamp
-| distinct InitiatingProcessCommandLine
+| distinct InitiatingProcessCommandLine'''

 Query 13 – Compression
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where FileName has_any ("7z.exe", "7za.exe", "zip", "tar.exe", "rar.exe", "winrar.exe", "gzip.exe")
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 14 – Renamed Credential Tools
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine has_any ("lsass", "lsass.exe", "comsvcs.dll", "MiniDump", "sekurlsa")
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 15 – HTTP/HTTPS Exfiltration
-DeviceProcessEvents
+'''DeviceProcessEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d
 | where ProcessCommandLine has_any ("http", "https")
-| distinct ProcessCommandLine
+| distinct ProcessCommandLine'''

 Query 16 – Registry Persistence
-DeviceRegistryEvents
+'''DeviceRegistryEvents
 | where DeviceName == "azuki-fileserver01"
 | where Timestamp >= datetime(2025-11-19)
 | where Timestamp < datetime(2025-11-19) + 7d